Lesotho election body says it made a mistake over parliament seats | Politics

 AD is the only affected party in the RFP-led coalition, holding five of the alliance's 65 seats.
 Should the court uphold the election authorities' findings, AD would lose one seat.
 "Small as this may look on our part, it shows some incompetence on the part of the IEC," AD leader Monyane Moleleki told Reuters, saying that the mistake did not warrant a full audit of the election results.

-The IEC also asked the court to postpone a special meeting of parliament's National Assembly scheduled to take place on Tuesday until the court delivers its judgment on the seat allocations, the court papers showed.
+The IEC also asked the court to postpone a special meeting of parliament's National Assembly scheduled for Tuesday.
+Justice Mafelile Ralebese adjourned proceedings until Friday when the matter will be heard on an "expedited basis" by a panel led by Lesotho's chief justice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)